DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/jwt.md

-# JWT function of the microservice gateway
+# JWT feature of the microservice gateway

 The microservice engine gateway supports JWT validation.
 Here"s how to use this feature.